thorncp/task-it-to-me/stories/friendlier-menus.md

 show commands that can be executed.

 This is an opportunity to do some refactoring around extract the command related data into a separate structure.
-Also, there a whole bunch of null handling that goes away with this rework.
+Also, there is a whole bunch of null handling that goes away with this rework.

 ~~~gherkin